The Dudesons: Dudesons Do Gumball (2013)

 In 2013, the Dudesons filmed and launched their own three-part series when taking part in the Gumball 3000 event.
 The show aired exclusively on Extreme Sports Channel, and followed the Finns as they travelled from Copenhagen, Denmark to Monaco.
 This year they had a Cadillac SUV which had the look of a blue elephant.
 During the race through Europe they had their "Wheel of Fortune", which was used for different types of pranks.

 Guest stars include; Gumball 3000 founder Maximillion Cooper, rappers Xzibit, Eve, Bun B, and Elastinen, actor David Hasselhoff, pro freeskier Jon Olsson, Lee Dainton from Dirty Sanchez, MMA fighter and bodybuilder Robert Burneika, TV personality Dex Carrington, and pro skater Tony Hawk.

 Posse (2014–2022)

 Posse was a Finnish show hosted by The Dudesons.
 It featured the Dudesons doing different challenges and ending up in difficult scenarios in front of a live audience in their home country.

 Duudsonit: Päällikkö (2019)

-In 2019, The Dudesons hosted the television show Duudsonit: Päällikkö, in which a group of contestants competed in challenges.
+In 2019, The Dudesons hosted the television show Duudsonit: Päällikkö (lit.
+'The Dudesons: Chief'), in which a group of contestants competed in challenges.

-Duudsonit Palaa Kotiin (2026)
+Duudsonit-elokuva: Kotiinpaluu (2026)

-A new movie, titled Duudsonit Palaa Kotiin, is set to release in spring 2026.
-It will feature a return to the stunts and pranks similar to their tv series, and will also be filmed at their two ranches featured in the tv series.
-It will be directed and produced by Jarno Laasala, along with producers Jukka Hildén, and Eve Särkänne.
+A new movie, titled Duudsonit-elokuva: Kotiinpaluu (lit.
+'The Dudesons Movie: Homecoming'), was released theatrically in Finland on 27 March 2026.
+It features a return to the stunts and pranks similar to their TV series, and was also filmed at their old ranch featured in the TV series.
+It is written by The Dudesons, and Pekko Pesonen.
+The film is directed by Jarno Laasala, and produced by Eve Särkänne and Tiina Pesonen, with Jarno and Jukka Hildén serving as executive producers.
+Jukka's wife Chachi Gonzales, and their daughter Isabella made guest appearances throughout the film.
+The total budget of the movie was €1,2 million, which the Dudesons financed half of themselves.
+An English version of the movie is set to release later.

+The movie begins with a compilation of old footage, followed by Jarno telling the other Dudesons that he really wants to make another movie.
+After some thinking, they all eventually agree and return to their old ranch featured in the TV series to film most of the stunts and pranks.
+The most notable bits include; all 4 Dudesons racing through an explosive destruction derby together; Jarppi Leppälä and Jukka medieval jousting on shopping carts as they are pulled by ropes from a helicopter that flies up; HP Parviainen embarrassingly crashing random strangers' wedding while wearing an earpiece, while the other Dudesons are telling him what to do and say; and Jarno unsuspectingly getting trapped in an outhouse that gets lifted off the ground by a helicopter.
+The movie ends with HP redoing the classic moped jump stunt from the first season where he previously broke his leg in 3 different places.
+A compilation of deleted scenes is played during the end credits.